TaitoUnited/taito-cli/README.md

 ## Continuous integration and delivery

 Taito-cli is designed so that in most cases your CI/CD tool needs only to execute a bunch of taito-cli commands without any arguments to get the job done.
-Everything is already configured in taito-config.sh and taito-cli provides support for various infrastructures by plugins.
+Everything is already configured in taito-config.sh, and taito-cli provides support for various infrastructures by plugins.
 You can also run any of the steps manually from command line using *taito-cli*.
 A typical CI/CD process would consist of the following steps, many of which can be run parallel.

 * `taito b-auth`: Authenticate (in case the CI/CD tool does not handle authentication automatically).
 * `taito ci-cancel`: Cancel old ongoing builds except this one (in case the CI/CD tool does not handle this automatically).